 In The Gifts of Imperfection, Brené Brown cautions that depression and anxiety may result when we trade in authenticity for safety.
 This really resonated for me, as safety has become something that I grasp onto as tightly as possible wherever I can find it.
 Meg from Why does bad advice happen to good people? suggested when… Continue reading What Do We Give Up For Safety?

 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's term: defense mechanisms The concept of defense mechanisms was originally proposed by Sigmund Freud.
+This week's term is defense mechanisms.
+The concept of defense mechanisms was originally proposed by Sigmund Freud.
 They're strategies that are used unconsciously in order to protect the ego when faced with uncomfortable feelings.
-A number of defense mechanisms have been identified … Continue reading What is… a defense mechanism
+A number of defense mechanisms have been… Continue reading What is… a defense mechanism

 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's term: just world fallacy.
+This week's term is the just world fallacy.
 The just world fallacy, also known as the just world hypothesis, is a common type of cognitive bias – a shortcut that the mind unconsciously takes when considering the world around us.
-Do you think … Continue reading What is… the just world fallacy
+Do… Continue reading What is… the just world fallacy

 Can you be alone without being lonely?
 Or lonely without being alone?
 I would say yes on both counts.
 Google gives this as the primary definition of lonely: "sad because one has no friends or company."
 A secondary definition is "without companions; solitary."
 For both definitions "alone" is listed as a synonym.
-Google's definition of … Continue reading Alone, But Rarely Lonely
+Google's definition… Continue reading Alone, But Rarely Lonely